Patent Litigation Counsel - Global IP Strategy & Trials

 Provides non-clinical support to workflows involving utilization management, case management, disease management, and health promotion.

-Trouble shoots for the clinical team when an appropriate provider, type of service, or appropriate level of care cannot be readily found.
+Trouble shoots when an appropriate provider, type of service, or appropriate level of care cannot be readily found.

-Researches availability of community services in order to link members to appropriate services.
-Assists in transitions in care for hospitalized patients and makes appropriate placements as needed.
+Has current knowledge or researches availability of community resources and services and link members to appropriate services.
+May assist in transitions in care for hospitalized patients and makes appropriate placements, if needed.

 Coordinates and manages distribution of correspondence and materials to enrollees and providers.